 Chase the light.

-If possible, try to schedule your engagement session one hour before sunset or shortly before the sunrise.
+If possible, try to schedule your engagement session two hours before the sunset or shortly before the sunrise.

 The golden hour is my favourite time of the day – it’s a period shortly after sunrise or before sunset during which light is beautiful, warm and soft.
 This time of the day gives you the best chance for outstanding photographs.

-So the rule is: the lower the sun is in the sky, the better you’ll look in the pictures.
+So the rule is: the lower the sun is in the sky, the better everything will look in the pictures.

 Any other engagement session tips?